tannerdolby/tannerdolby.com/src/about.md

   comments: true
 ---

 Hi there!
 My name is Tanner Dolby.
 I'm a Software Engineer with a background in Applied Math.
-I like working with JavaScript, Python, Node.js, React, 11ty, HTML, and CSS.
-I'm interested in applying my skills to build performant software and help others.
+I like working with Java, Python, JavaScript, Node.js, React, HTML, and CSS.
+I'm interested in building performant systems and helping others through software.
 I enjoy contributing to open source projects on GitHub and learning new things.

 ## Experience